 We hope that you find the information on Key Policy Data useful and we simply request that you share this website with your friends and family.
 Additionally, be sure to sign up for our mailing list to make sure you don't miss any of our analysis on the important public policy issues impacting your state.

-In Fiscal Year (FY) 2011, New York collected $144.7 billion in state and local taxes.
-While this is an impressive sum of money, it tells us little about whether or not the average New York taxpayer can afford this level of taxation.
+In Fiscal Year (FY) 2011, Virginia collected $32.2 billion in state and local taxes.
+While this is an impressive sum of money, it tells us little about whether or not the average Oklahoma taxpayer can afford this level of taxation.

-As shown in the charts below, New York’s state and local tax burden (tax collections divided by personal income) was the third highest in the nation for FY 2011 at 14.7 percent—or 40.3 percent above the national average of 10.5 percent.
-More troubling, the tax burden has grown over time by a whopping 80.8 percent to 14.7 percent in FY 2011 from 8.1 percent in FY 1950.
+As shown in the charts below, Virginia’s state and local tax burden (tax collections divided by personal income) was the 5th lowest in the nation for FY 2011 at 8.7 percent—or 17.1 percent below the national average of 10.5 percent.
+Not surprisingly, the tax burden has grown modestly over time by 34.1 percent to 8.7 percent in FY 2011 from 6.5 percent in FY 1950.